tidalcycles/tidal-chocolatey/tidal/maintainer-instructions.md

   - see [Microsoft NuGet Package Version](https://learn.microsoft.com/en-us/nuget/concepts/package-versioning#Specifying-Version-Ranges-in-.nuspec-Files) specification.
 Note the detail on Version Range syntax.

 2. tools/chocolateyinstall.ps1
 This powershell script is run **after** all of the dependencies packages are installed - choco will manage each of them with powershell commands.
 The main purpose of this script is to do any final install or configuration tasks that are not accomplished by the dependency package.

-Steps:
+Tasks in this script:
   - run the tools/quarkinstall.sc file from `sclang` to install SuperDirt, Dirt-Samples, and Vowel quark
   - install Tidal with`cabal` commands
   - download Pulsar installer, run the installer, and run the apm command to get the TidalCycles package for Pulsar
   - manage additional environment variables needed for the install and post install
-  - Provide instructions back to the user
+  - Provide instructions back to the user (note these may not get to the user if there is a script failure, depending on where it fails)

 3. tools/quarkinstall.sc
 Contains the commands run by SuperCollider (sclang) to install SuperDirt and quarks.

 ## Details - Package creation
+Quick Start Guide: https://docs.chocolatey.org/en-us/create/create-packages-quick-start

+Below are the steps needed to create a new version of the Tidalcycles chocolatey package:
-Quick Start Guide: https://docs.chocolatey.org/en-us/create/create-packages-quick-start From Windows Powershell (with choco and git installed):
+From Windows Powershell (with choco and git installed):
+1. create a choco build dir (name it whatever); cd to it
-1. Clone this repo
+2. Clone this repo
-2. In Powershell, `cd` to the tidal directory - where `tidal.nuspec` is located.
+3. In Powershell, `cd` to the tidal directory where `tidal.nuspec` is located.
-3. create a choco package file (.nupkg):
+4. create a choco package file (.nupkg):

 ```powershell
 choco pack